The Surviving Child

 (These were created in October, 2021, 5 months before the war.)

-As I photographed, it became one of those crossover moments, where the bundle I was carrying was no longer a blanket snatched from my bed, but a cloth my great-grandmother dragged out of the house over a century ago in Ukraine to wrap her one remaining baby in and to hold on tight.
+As I photographed, it became one of those crossover moments, in which the bundle I was carrying was no longer a blanket snatched from my bed, but a cloth my great-grandmother dragged out of the house over a century ago in Ukraine to wrap her one remaining baby in and to hold on tight.
+I was—for a second—my great-grandmother.

-What was going to be a painting became a series of altered Photoshop images - of hands clutching the folds of the cloth, the body becoming one with the bundle.
-I was my great-grandmother.
+What was going to be a painting became a series of altered Photoshop images of hands clutching the folds of the cloth, the body becoming one with the bundle.
 Later, some of the photo-collages seemed to resemble two dancers, the one holding onto the other for dear life.